King assassination riots: Trenton, New Jersey

 The Trenton Riots of 1968 were a major civil disturbance that took place during the week following the assassination of Martin Luther King Jr. in Memphis, Tennessee, on April 4.
 More than 200 Trenton businesses, mostly in Downtown, were ransacked and burned.
 More than 300 people, most of them young black men, were arrested on charges ranging from assault and arson to looting and violating the mayor's emergency curfew.
 In addition to 16 injured policemen, 15 firefighters were treated at city hospitals for smoke inhalation, burns, sprains and cuts suffered while fighting raging blazes or for injuries inflicted by rioters.
 Denizens of Trenton's urban core often pulled false alarms and would then throw bricks at firefighters responding to the alarm boxes.
 This experience, along with similar experiences in other major cities, effectively ended the use of open-cab fire engines.
 As an interim measure, the Trenton Fire Department fabricated temporary cab enclosures from steel deck plating until new equipment could be obtained.
 The losses incurred by downtown businesses were initially estimated by the city to be $7 million, but the total of insurance claims and settlements came to $2.5 million.

 Trenton's Battle Monument neighborhood was hardest hit.
 Since the 1950s, North Trenton had witnessed a steady exodus of middle-class residents, and the riots spelled the end for North Trenton.
 By the 1970s, the region had become one of the most blighted and crime-ridden in the city, although gentrification in the area eventually followed.

 Wilmington, Delaware

 The two-day riot that occurred after King's assassination was small compared with riots in other cities, but its aftermath – a 9 1/2-month occupation by the National Guard - highlighted the depth of Wilmington's racial problem.
 During the riot, which occurred on April 9–10, 1968, the mayor asked for a small number of National Guardsmen to help restore order.
 Democratic governor Charles L. Terry (a southern-style Democrat) sent in the entire state National Guard and refused to remove them after the rioting was brought under control.
 Republican Russell W. Peterson defeated Governor Terry, and upon his inauguration in January 1969, Governor Peterson ended the National Guard's occupation in Wilmington.

-The Occupation of Wilmington caused scars on the city and its people that have lasted to this day.
-Some suburbanites grew fearful of traveling into Wilmington in broad daylight, even to attend church on Sunday morning.
-Over the next few years businesses relocated, taking their employees, customers and tax payments with them.